Credit Card Crimes are Taken Seriously in Oklahoma

 Likewise, using a false or revoked card to obtain goods or services is a violation of Oklahoma law.
 Okla.
 Stat. tit.
 21 § 1550.29

 Penalties For Violations of the Credit Card Act

 In addition, if the illegal act involves the taking of money or property on a recurring basis, credit card offenses may be aggregated so that a felony charge may result.
 For the purpose of establishing recurring credit card fraud, the prosecution may examine all acts of taking to help establish the intent to commit a continuing crime.
 Okla.
 Stat. tit.
-21 1550.33.
+21 § 1550.33

-Free Consultation With a Tulsa Criminal Defense Attorney
+Free Consultation with a Tulsa Criminal Defense Attorney

 Credit card crimes are treated harshly in Oklahoma courts.
 There are defenses to these crimes that you should explore with your attorney.
-Lack of intent, mistake, and permission are all possible defenses.
+Lack of intent, a mistake, and permission are all possible defenses.
 Be certain to hire an experienced criminal defense attorney who will work hard to protect you and your freedom.
 Small facts may make a big difference in your defense.

 Our Tulsa criminal defense attorneys know how to discover details that can make a significant impact in the outcome of criminal charges.
 Your initial consultation is free.